Genetics Home › Seminars & Events

 Faculty, postdocs, and grad students present and discuss current papers.

-In the Fall of 1999, the Department of Genetics established the Postdoctoral Fellow and Graduate Student Research Talks in hopes of encouraging the exchange of scientific information between laboratories within the department.
+In 1999, the Department of Genetics established the Postdoctoral Fellow and Graduate Student Research Talks in hopes of encouraging the exchange of scientific information between laboratories within the department.
 The series features weekly research presentations from two individual lab members, typically working in different labs.
 Each talk runs about 30 minutes and includes: general background, research data and conclusions, followed by a brief question and open discussion period.
 While the talks were originally designed for lab interaction within Genetics, we encourage anyone interested from Penn's scientific community to attend.